Skip to main content

 General

 Effective dose is a quantity that measures the biological effects of radiation on people, particularly the increase in risk of cancer.
+Effective dose is a useful quantity only when relatively low dose rates are in effect.

-When measuring dose the instrument measures the energy absorbed in a given material, which is denoted absorbed dose (a quantity which has the unit Gy = J/kg).
+When measuring dose the instrument measures the energy absorbed in a given material, which is denoted as absorbed dose (a quantity which has the unit Gy = J/kg).
 Through calibration, which is done through multiplication by a factor defined by the material’s radiation response, i.e. the effect of radiation on the biological tissue of relevance, the measured absorbed dose is translated to effective dose, which is expressed in a unit called Sievert, abbreviated Sv.

 Health effects

 The sensitivity to radiation differs between organs.
-Typically, organs with more frequent cell division are more sensitive to sensitive to radiation than other organs..
+Typically, organs with more frequent cell division are more sensitive to sensitive to radiation than other organs.

-Icelandic Radiation Safety Authoroty
+The Icelandic Radiation Safety Authority

 Contact us